WinMerge/winmerge/Src/readme.txt

  BUG [ 1193561 ] v2.2, version copyrights not all up-to-date
   Adjusted all to say 1996-2005 just as English Src/Languages: Merge*.rc
+ BUG: [ 1198258 ] Several lang dlls do not have versioninfo Fixed hex-encoded codepage in string portion of versioninfo Src/Languaegs: Merge*.rc

 2005-05-08 Kimmo